MoarVM/MoarVM/docs/gc.markdown

         return res;
     }

-It receives val, which is a string to box.
+It receives `val`, which is a string to box.
 Note that strings are garbage- collectable objects in MoarVM, and so may move.
-It then allocates a box of the specified type (for example, Perl 6’s Str), and puts the string inside of it.
+It then allocates a box of the specified type (for example, Perl 6’s `Str`), and puts the string inside of it.
 Since MVM_repr_alloc_init allocates an object, it may trigger garbage collection.
-And that in turn may move the object pointed to by val – meaning that the val pointer needs updating.
-The MVMROOT macro is used in order to add the memory address of val on the C stack to the set of roots that the GC considers and updates, thus ensuring that even if the allocation of the box triggers garbage collection, this code won’t end up with an old val pointer.
+And that in turn may move the object pointed to by `val` – meaning that the `val` pointer needs updating.
+The `MVMROOT` macro is used in order to add the memory address of `val` on the C stack to the set of roots that the GC considers and updates, thus ensuring that even if the allocation of the box triggers garbage collection, this code won’t end up with an old `val` pointer.

+There is also an `MVMROOT2`, `MVMROOT3`, and `MVMROOT4` macro to root 2, 3, or 4
+things at once, which saves an indentation level (and possibly a little work, but C compilers are probably smart enough these days for it not to matter).